January 31, 2017

 In many organizations, agility was sprung on the employees.
 They didn’t have a choice nor were they consulted.
 I’ve heard of organizations where someone in the C Suite proclaimed that by year end they would have have 75% of their projects using Agile.

 This approach can alienate people and make them feel like victims.
+And it triggers their resistance to change.
 For ideas on better ways to introduce Agile, read the Bank of America Agile Transformation Success Story.

 Some employees have been around long enough to know that with an Agile Transformation “this too shall pass”.
 They don’t believe that managers will follow through on the change, so they don’t get too excited about it.
 They’ve seen the movie before and know how it ends.